Golaghat Commerce College

-Golaghat Commerce College is a leading higher education institution established on 9 October 1972 at Jyoti Nagar, Golaghat of the Golaghat district of Upper Assam, India.
+Golaghat Commerce College (Autonomous) is a leading higher education institution established on 9 October 1972 at Jyoti Nagar, Golaghat of the Golaghat district of Upper Assam, India.
 Affiliated to Dibrugarh University, the college has various departments running Higher Secondary and undergraduate courses both in Commerce and Arts.

 History

-Golaghat Commerce College was established on 9 October 1972 and classes were started in the premises of D.R.College with assistance from Dr. M.K.Saikia the then principal of D.R.
+Golaghat Commerce College (Autonomous) was established on 9 October 1972 and classes were started in the premises of D.R.College with assistance from Dr. M.K.Saikia the then principal of D.R.
 College.
 The college was shifted to its own temporary building at its permanent site on 2 November 1973.
 Since then the college has been making strides to its permanent building.